smartclip Privacy Goals

 Tel.: (040) 4 28 54 - 40 40

 E-Fax: (040) 4 279 - 11811

 Privacy Seals from external Auditors

-smartclip has undergone voluntarily external audits by external accredited privacy auditors. smartclip has obtained multiple external certification so far.
+smartclip has voluntarily undergone external audits by external, certified data protection auditors. smartclip has received several external certifications so far.

 List of Subprocessor or Data Transfer Partnerships